Search

 Emotion recognition with computer vision with different emotional stimuli – Source

-The approach detects external factors and stimuli based on psychological theory to analyze color, detected objects, and face emotion in images.
+The approach detects external factors and stimuli based on psychological theory to analyze color, detected objects, and facial emotion in images.
 As a result, an effective image is analyzed as a set of emotional stimuli that can be further used for emotion prediction.

 Emotion context analysis with AI deep learning